 March saw the death of the oldest resident, Mr. Fred Hobson, aged 85 years.
 He was born on November 5th.
 1844 at Moor Lane and lived there for 20 years, afterwards residing at Oldfield and Deanbrook.
 He became a hand loom weaver and his last place of employment was Vickermans at Thongs Bridge.
 At one time he was one of the best swimmers in the district.
 With his death he was succeeded by Benjamin Eastwood as the oldest resident.

 Later that month, Henry Wilkinson of Deanhouse, who was out walking on the outskirts of Honley with a young woman, became ill and died before medical assistance could be secured.
 His sister, Miss Lily Morley, said that about 10 years ago her brother had had an accident at work when he fell off a ladder.
 He had served in the war and had not had any serious illnesses.
-On the Tuesday he worked to 5.30 pm and after having tea went out.
-Miss Evelyn Hoyle of Deanhouse said they went out for a walk about 7 in the evening.
-As they walked along he complained about feeling unwell but, as they were going up Bradshaw Road, he suddenly fell forward to the ground.
+On the Tuesday he worked to 5.30 pm and, after having tea, went out.
+Miss Evelyn Hoyle of Deanhouse said they went out for a walk about seven o’clock in the evening.
+As they walked along he complained about feeling unwell and, as they were going up Bradshaw Road, he suddenly fell forward to the ground.
 She could get no response so she went for assistance.
 Dr. Smailes said he saw the departed and, in his opinion, death was due to atheroma.
 The Coroner recorded a verdict that death was due to natural causes viz. atheroma.
 Harry had worked at T.Dyson & Sons Deanhouse Mills and was very well known in the area as a football player and sportsman and was involved with the WMC and the Gardeners’ Society.

 The early death of Edna Smith, aged 19 years, occured in June after she had suffered with a serious illness for several months.
 She was the daughter of Mr. & Mrs.John Smith of Chapel House and had been employed at Messrs.
 T. & J. Tinker, Bottoms Mill, Holmfirth.
 She had been a scholar at the Wesleyan Sunday School and a member of the Deanhouse ladies cricket team.